gunrock/gunrock/doc/building_gunrock.md

 CPU reference implementation.
 You will need to download the boost source distribution, install it and modify the BOOST_INC variable in tests/cc/ Makefile and tests/bc/Makefile to build test applications for CC and BC.
+To build simple example, you will also need to modify the BOOST_INC variable in simple_example/Makefile.

 Generating Datasets           {#generating_datasets}
 ===================